Hydrogen-moderated self-regulating nuclear power module: Characteristics

-According to the patent application the reactor design has some notable characteristics, that sets it apart from other reactor designs.
+According to the patent application, the reactor has notable characteristics which set it apart from other reactor designs.
 It uses uranium hydride (UH3) "low-enriched" to 5% uranium-235—the remainder is uranium-238—as the nuclear fuel, rather than the usual metallic uranium or uranium dioxide that composes the fuel rods of contemporary light-water reactors.
 In fact, within the application, the contemporary "rod" based design with fuel rods and control rods is completely omitted from the proposed reactor design in favor of a "tub" design with passive heat pipes conducting heat to the heat exchanger running through the "tub" of granulated uranium hydride.
 The likely coolant to be used is potassium.

 The reactor design in question begins producing power when hydrogen gas at a sufficient temperature and pressure is admitted to the core (made up of granulated uranium metal) and reacts with the uranium metal to form uranium hydride.
 Uranium hydride is both a nuclear fuel and a neutron moderator; apparently it, like other neutron moderators, will slow neutrons sufficiently to allow for fission reactions to take place; the U-235 atoms within the hydride also serve as the nuclear fuel.
 Once the nuclear reaction has started, it will continue until it reaches a certain temperature, approximately 800 °C, where, due to the chemical properties of uranium hydride, it chemically decomposes and turns into hydrogen gas and uranium metal.
 The loss of neutron moderation due to the chemical decomposition of the uranium hydride will consequently slow—and eventually halt—the reaction.
 When temperature returns to an acceptable level, the hydrogen will again combine with the uranium metal, forming uranium hydride, restoring moderation and the nuclear reaction will start again.

 This makes the reactor a self-regulating, dynamic system, as with a rise in temperature, nuclear reactivity will substantially decrease, and with a fall in temperature, nuclear reactivity will substantially increase.
 Thus, this reactor design is self-regulating, meltdown is impossible, and the design is inherently safe.
 From a safety point of view, the design leverages the technology used in the TRIGA reactor, which uses uranium zirconium hydride (UZrH) fuel and is the only reactor licensed by the U.S. Nuclear Regulatory Commission for unattended operation.